Unova-CS/hello_world/README.md

 Hi Humans,

-Chibotu here, i like node.js, python and c++.
-Basically that's what am made of..
+Chibotu here, i like java, JavaScript and  python.
+Basically that's what I"m made of..